biocore/American-Gut/md/beyond_bacteria_top_taxa.md

 #### 9. *Eubacterium rectale*

-*Eubacterium rectale* is a close relative to *E. eligens*, and as such, little research has been done on this member of the *Eubacterium* genus.
+*Eubacterium rectale* is a close relative to *E. eligens* and, like its relative, little research has been done on this member of the *Eubacterium* genus.
 As mentioned above, some preliminary work suggests that *Eubacterium* may play a beneficial role in human health, though much work is still needed to fully characterize